imeshsps/Temperature-monitoring-esp8266-arduino/README.md

 # Temperature-monitoring-esp8266-arduino

-Temperature Monitoring System with Arduino and ESP8266
+This Project includes two ideas for a temperature monitoring with Arduino ATMEGA328P with RS485 based communication and ESP8266 based with wifi communication.
+Please refer project report for more information.